Official: Roadside bombings in Afghanistan kill 13 people | Law-Order

 Meanwhile, militants stopped a bus in western Afghanistan, ordered three men to get out and shot and killed them.

 No one has claimed responsibility for the latest attacks.
 The three men on the bus were ethnic Hazaras.
-The government blamed the Taliban but previous attacks on Hazaras, who are mostly Shiite Muslims, have been claimed by the Islamic State group.
+The government blamed the Taliban, who denied responsibility.
+Previous attacks on Hazaras, who are mostly Shiite Muslims, have been claimed by the Islamic State group.

 Large swaths of war-ravaged Afghanistan have been littered with bombs and land mines.
 Many have been planted by insurgents to target military convoys but often kill civilians instead.